 Draft responses to External Examiners' comments are considered at programme level and approved at Subject Board prior to submission to the Examiner.
 After programme meetings to discuss the AMR they are forwarded to the Subject Board for further.
-After the Standards and Quality Committee have considered all of the university's AMRs then a plenary session is then held for the university to feedback on the their overall quality.
+After the Quality Strategy Committee has considered all of the university's AMRs then a plenary session is then held for the university to feedback on the their overall quality.